 Note: This is a review of the OTTY Hybrid.
 For the OTTY Pure Hybrid, read my review here.

-A quick introduction to OTTY Mattresses:
+A quick introduction to OTTY:

 OTTY Sleep Ltd are a UK-based company that sell a small range of different mattresses – some are memory foam, some are ‘hybrid’ mattress and some even boast charcoal layers.
-For the most part, the “OTTY Hybrid” is their best-selling model, so this is what I am focussing on mostly in my review here.
+For the most part, the “OTTY Hybrid” is their best-selling model, so this is what I am focusing on mostly in my review here.

 If you don’t know what a hybrid mattress is, then it’s basically a mix of different layers.
 Where mattresses normally only have one main layer, hybrids will have multiple different ones.
 Some layers will be pocket spring and some layers will be memory foam (or other types of foam).
 Want to find out more?
 I suggest you quickly read more on hybrid mattresses, including which hybrid is currently the best here.